Today we are happy to announce that Portworx has entered the HashiCorp partner program to…

 But for us, we’re a fast growing company.
 We’re doing great, but still we don’t have an infinite amount of people.
 So we could go with those solutions, but then what do we do when it fails, and who do we trust?

-For me, I’d rather work with a company like Portworx, not as a typical vendor-customer relationship, but as a partner so we can grow together, help each other out, ensure that that data is there.
+For me, I’d rather work with a company like Portworx, not as a typical vendor-customer relationship, but as a partner so we can grow together, help each other out, ensure that the data is there.
 And if I know there’s an issue, I know Portworx is gonna allocate a bunch of their engineers to get me safe and secure, and make sure most importantly that my player data isn’t lost.

 With other solutions, that may not be something that I get.
 And they may not be ideal for what I’m trying to do since they are optimized for workloads running in VMs.
 But, our singular use case and our future use case is focused around container-based services.
 And that’s where Portworx is a perfect natural alignment for what we’re looking to do.